 Radial dysplasia can occur in any newborn infant.
 There is no pattern of inheritance.
-This condition is rare, and occurs in approximately one in 30,000 to 1 in 100,000 newborns.
-Boys are affected slightly more often than girls, and Caucasians are affected more than other races.
+This condition is rare and occurs in approximately 1 in 30,000 to 1 in 100,000 newborns.
+Boys are affected slightly more often than girls.
+Caucasians are more likely to have the condition than other races.

 What causes radial dysplasia?

-Although there are many theories, the cause of radial dysplasia has not been determined.
+Although there are many theories, researchers have not yet determined the cause of radial dysplasia.

 What are the main issues related to radial dysplasia?

 The primary issue in radial dysplasia is whether your child can use his or her hand and digits.
 The appearance of the hand is also an issue, but is secondary to function.
 How much this condition affects your child’s use of the hand depends a great deal on how much the thumb is impacted.

 Related Conditions & Treatments